Extract for employment with children in non-school/childcare activities

 SE-981 27 Kiruna

-You will receive a criminal records extract from us by post.
-The extract will be sent to the address you have specified on the application.
-The police are not permitted to send extracts directly to an employer.
+You will receive a record extract from us by post.
+The extract will be sent to the address provided in the application.
+The police may not send extracts directly to an employer.

 The following applies for the extract

 Those offered a job, assignment or training with direct or regular contact with children must present a record extract upon request of the employer/client.
 For example:

 - Sports clubs or children's activities leaders